Chapter 9: Annual Conference Programs

 9.3 Program approval process

-ACRL units and individuals must submit a program proposal ten months prior to the Annual Conference at which the program is to be presented.
+ACRL units and individual members must submit a program proposal (link available in the FAQ) 9 months prior to the Annual Conference at which the program is to be presented.
 Program proposals will be compiled and prepared for the PDC's review.
 All programs must be approved, whether asking for funds or not, by the PDC in order to be scheduled during the conference.

-The PDC reviews the program proposals and approves qualified proposals by early October.
-Program planners are then informed of the PDC's action.
+The PDC reviews the program proposals and approves qualified proposals by early November.
+The ALA Conference Committee meets in mid-November to schedule all ALA programs, including ACRL's programs, across the conference time slots.
+Program planners are then informed of the PDC's action and the date/time assignment.
 Only programs approved by the PDC may be scheduled.
-NOTE: ACRL staff completes the ALA online meeting request form for all programs in October.
-Program chairs/Section chairs do not schedule the program.
+NOTE: ACRL staff completes the ALA online meeting request form for all programs in November.
+Program chairs/Section chairs do not schedule the program with ALA.

 9.4 Preparing your program proposal